kubesphere/helm-charts/src/main/gitlab/doc/architecture/backup-restore.md

 ### Backups

 The backup utility script when run without any arguments creates a backup tar and uploads it to object storage.
-You can skip parts of the backup process by using `--skip <component>` for every component that you want to skip in the backup process.
-Skippable components are the database (`db`), repositories (`repositories`), and any of the object storages (`artifacts`, `lfs`, `packages`, `registry` and `uploads`).
-There is also an option to manually set a part of the name of the generated backup tar via the `-t <backup-name>` command line flag, which will result in the backup file `<backup-name>_gitlab_backup.tar` to be created.

-The sequence of execution is:
+#### Sequence of execution

+Backups are made using the following steps, in order:

-1. Backup the database (if not skipped) using the [GitLab backup rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L120)
+1. Backup the database (if not skipped) using the [GitLab backup Rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L120)
-1. Backup the repositories (if not skipped) using the [GitLab backup rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L123)
+1. Backup the repositories (if not skipped) using the [GitLab backup Rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L123)
 1. For each of the object storage backends
    1. If the object storage backend is marked for skipping, skip this storage backend.
    1. Tar the existing data in the corresponding object storage bucket naming it `<bucket-name>.tar`
    1. Move the tar to the backup location on disk
-1. Write a `backup_information.yml` file which contains some metadata identifying the version of gitlab, the time of the backup and the skipped items.
+1. Write a `backup_information.yml` file which contains some metadata identifying the version of GitLab, the time of the backup and the skipped items.
 1. Create a tar file containing individual tar files along with `backup_information.yml`
 1. Upload the resulting tar file to object storage `gitlab-backups` bucket.

+#### Command line arguments

+- `--skip <component>`

+  You can skip parts of the backup process by using `--skip <component>` for every component that you want to skip in the backup process.
+Skippable components are the database (`db`), repositories (`repositories`), and any of the object storages (`registry`, `uploads`, `artifacts`, `lfs`, `packages`, `external_diffs`, or `terraform_state`).

+- `-t <timestamp-override-value>`

+  This gives you partial control over the name of the backup: when you specify this flag the created backup will be named `<timestamp-override-value>_gitlab_backup.tar`.
+The default value is the current unix timestamp, postfixed with the current date formatted to `YYYY_mm_dd`.

+- `--backend <backend>`

+  Configures the object storage backend to use for backups.
+Can be either 's3' or 'gcs'.
+Default is 's3'

+- `--storage-class <storage-class-name>`

+  It is also possible to specify the storage class in which the backup is stored using `--storage-class <storage-class-name>`, allowing you to save on backup storage costs.
+If unspecified, this will use the default of the storage backend.

+  NOTE: **Note:** This storage class name is passed through as-is to the storage class argument of your specified backend.

 #### GitLab backup bucket